-A GS1 conformant resolver SHALL NOT use a 200 $\,$ OK response code with a resource that indicates an error condition.
+A GS1 conformant resolver SHALL NOT use a 200 OK response code with a resource that indicates an error condition.

-8.3.1 Validation detail
+7.3.1 Validation detail

 This subsection defines the minimum validation steps that a conformant GS1 resolver SHALL perform.
 It does not include checking that the combination of GS1 keys, key qualifiers and attributes within the GS1 Digital Link URI conform to the General Specifications [GenSepcs] which include tables of combinations that are and are not valid.
 Such additional validation MAY be carried out by resolvers.
-However, such validation SHALL be carried out if the resolver provides a semantic interpretation of GS1 Digital Link URIs (see section 11.4)
+However, such validation SHALL be carried out if the resolver provides a semantic interpretation of GS1 Digital Link URIs (see section 9.3)

-Validation should be done for each extracted value of GS1 primary identifier key, key qualifiers and attribute for which the resolver has documented support for in the resolver description file as described in 8.11.
+Validation should be done for each extracted value of GS1 primary identifier for which the resolver has documented support in the resolver description file as described in 8.11 and any key qualifier and/or attribute included in the request URI.
 The actual validation steps to be performed depend on whether the extracted value is a GS1 identification key, a key qualifier or a data attribute.

-Before performing these validation tests, it is essential to convert any percent-encoded characters to their ASCII equivalent, as shown in Table 8-1, because some symbol characters have a special meaning when used within Web URIs and URLs and therefore need to be 'escaped' via percent encoding (see section 2.1 of RFC 3986 [PercentEncoding]) when they are used literally.
+Before performing these validation tests, it is essential to convert any percent-encoded characters to their ASCII equivalent, as shown in Table 7-1, because some symbol characters have a special meaning when used within Web URIs and URLs and therefore need to be 'escaped' via percent encoding (see section 2.1 of RFC 3986 [PercentEncoding]) when they are used literally.